 Competition Entry: All riders must be registered through their respective Federation.
 Federations will decide the criteria for the riders’ entry.
 There is currently no restriction to the number of riders per nationality.

+In order to hold a Confederation or World Titled event in a discipline/category there must have been at least 5 registered events completed prior to the next announcement.

-There will be the following Championships in 2021 and 2022:
+There will be the following Championships in 2022:

 World Championships (for all categories)